sethladd/dartfacts/src/site/facts/dart-classes-have-single-inheritance/index.markdown

 ---
 # {{ page.title }}

 Dart is a single inheritance language.
-This means that a class can _extend_, or _inherit_ from, at most one other class.
+A class can _extend_, or _inherit from_, at most one other class.
+Inheritance is great for expressing an "is-a" relationship between two classes.

-Inheritance is great for creating more specialized versions of a class.
+Use inheritance to create more specialized classes.
+Avoid inheritance simply as a means to share code (instead, use encapsulation or mixins).

 ## Example

-In the following example, `Cat` is a more specialized version of `Animal`.
-That is, the concept of an animal is more abstract than the concept of a cat.
+In the following example, `Cat` is a more specialized concept of `Animal`.

 {% highlight dart %}
 class Animal {